 “The goal of Energy Efficiency Day directly aligns with our vision to continue to build on our ongoing sustainability efforts.
 Last year we helped more than 170,000 PG&E customers choose energy efficient appliances and electronics to reduce their energy needs and save money,” said Vincent Davis, senior director of customer energy solutions at PG&E.

-Everyone benefits from smarter energy use: reducing power generation demand means saving precious natural resources, as well as lowering pollution and greenhouse gas levels.
+Everyone benefits from smarter energy use which uses industry standard tools and equipment: reducing power generation demand means saving precious natural resources, as well as lowering pollution and greenhouse gas levels.
 The average household, for example, saves almost $500 every year from efficiency standards for common appliances such as dishwashers, refrigerators, and water heaters.

 PG&E encourages customers to consider five easy ways to lower energy costs and save money indoors this fall.